Antonga Black Hawk

-Antonga, or Black Hawk (born c.
-1830; died September 26, 1870), was a nineteenth-century war chief of the Timpanogos Tribe in what is the present-day state of Utah.
+Antonga, or Black Hawk (c.
+1830 – September 26, 1870), was a nineteenth-century war chief of the Timpanogos tribe in what is the present-day state of Utah.
 He led the Timpanogos against Mormon settlers and gained alliances with Paiute and Navajo bands in the territory against them during what became known as the Black Hawk War in Utah (1865–1872).
 Although Black Hawk made peace in 1867, other bands continued raiding until the US intervened with about 200 troops in 1872.
 Black Hawk died in 1870 from a gunshot wound he received while trying to rescue a fallen warrior, White Horse, at Gravely Ford Richfield, Utah, June 10, 1866.
 The wound never healed and complications set in.